Looking for ideas or inspiration on ways to color-code your planner?

 Overall, color-coding with washi-tapes can make your planner look really cheerful and fun.

-With self-adhesive tapes
+Color code with self-adhesive tapes

 Self-adhesive tapes can also be used in a number of ways and here are some of them.